Semi-prorepresentability of formal moduli problems and equivariant structures: Semi-prorepresentability of formal moduli problems

 \subsection{A criterion for semi-prorepresentability}

-In this section we try to give a sufficient condition for a given fmp whose associated dgla is cohomologically concentrated in $[0,+\infty)$ to be semi-prorepresentable. \begin{thm} Let $F$ be a fmp whose associated dgla $\mathfrak{g}_*$ is cohomologically concentrated in $[0,+\infty)$.
-Assume further that $H^i(\mathfrak{g}_*)$ is a finite-dimensional vector space for each $i\geq0$.
-Then $F$ is semi-prorepresentable. \end{thm} \begin{proof} We first treat the case when each $\mathfrak{g}_i$ is finite-dimensional.
-Denote $B^1(\mathfrak{g}_*)$ and $Z^1(\mathfrak{g}_*)$ to be the first space of boundaries and the one of cycles, respectively.
-Since, $\mathfrak{g}_1$ is finite-dimensional we can choose the following splittings:
+In this section we try to give a sufficient condition for a given fmp to be semi-prorepresentable. \begin{thm} Let $F$ be a fmp whose associated dgLa $\mathfrak{g}$.
+Suppose that the cohomologically concentrated interval of the associated dgLa $\mathfrak{g}$ is bounded below.
+Then $F$ is semi-prorepresentable. \end{thm} \begin{proof} Although the proof seems well-known to experts in the domain, we still write it down for the sake of completeness.
+In the sequel, the reader shall quickly realize that this proof does not work in general when the group action joins the game unless some cohomological finiteness assumptions are imposed on the associated dgLa.

+Denote $B^1(\mathfrak{g})$ and $Z^1(\mathfrak{g})$ to be the first space of boundaries and the one of cycles, respectively.
+We can choose the following splittings: